Dumitru CRUDU

 Magda: So beautiful.
 I still remember it.

-Magda starts reciting
+Magda starts reciting.

 The future starts at the top of Victoria Road, where I've become another me, another you,